SafeAILab/EAGLE/README.md

 ```
 ## EAGLE-3 Weights

 *Note:* This repository recognizes only official EAGLE-3 checkpoints.
 Performance of unofficial checkpoints may vary.
+If you want to compare with EAGLE-3, please compare with official checkpoints and official draft tree setups.

 ## EAGLE-3 Models on Hugging Face